nephio-project/docs/content/en/docs/neo-porch/2_concepts/porch_concepts.md

 An important goal of Porch is to support building of task-specific UIs.
 In order for Porch to sustain a quick turnaround of operations, package authors must ensure their packages allow the innermost authoring loop (depicted below) to execute quickly in the following areas:
-* Low-latency execution of mutations and transformations on the package contents
+* Low-latency execution of mutations and transformations on the package contents.
-* Low-latency rendering of the package's [KRM function][krm functions] pipeline
+* Low-latency rendering of the package's [KRM function][krm functions] pipeline.

 ![Inner Loop](/static/images/porch/Porch-Inner-Loop.svg)